 Flying a drone gives a sense of freedom, a way into a world we can’t experience on our own.
 This freedom is great, but it is important to be aware of the restrictions that come with flying a drone.
 These tips are here to maximize your flying time, making it safe for you and the people around.
+Before starting to fly it is important to understand how a drone actually flies.

 There are different ways to fly your drone that are best for your drone.
 Wide open space means avoiding crashes into objects.
 Learn about your drone to understand if it does well in places with a lot of obstacles, like through trees.
 There are drones that come with sensors that warn you before it reaches an object.
+You can use various drone software designed to help you navigate and perform different tasks with your drone

 There are other intelligent drones that will stop in front of any object if it hasn’t been commanded to move out of the way.
 If you are flying a quadcopter and you know it is going to crash into the ground, turn off the propellers before so there is no damage to these parts.